hanxiaomax/Learncpp_CN/docs/14-1-introduction-to-operator-overloading.md

 std::cout << x + y << '\n';
 ```

-COPY

-The compiler comes with a built-in version of the plus operator (+) for integer operands -- this function adds integers x and y together and returns an integer result.
+The compiler comes with a built-in version of the plus operator (`+`) for integer operands -- this function adds integers x and y together and returns an integer result.
 When you see the expression `x + y`, you can translate this in your head to the function call `operator+(x, y)` (where operator+ is the name of the function).

 Now consider this similar snippet: